rern/RuneAudio_Addons/README.md

 - show messages during install
 - installed indication
 - update indication
-- modular block for easy to add scripts from other sources
+- modular template for easy to add addon scripts from other sources

 Install
 ---